Area-minimizing submanifolds are not generically smooth: Acknowledgements

 \section{Acknowledgements}

-The author wants to thank his advisor Professor Camillo De Lellis for giving this problem, and pointing out the reference \cite{GL}.
-The author cannot thank him enough for his unwavering support.
-A special thank goes to Dr. Donghao Wang, without whose help, it would be hard for the author to understand the fundamental theorems in differential topology.
-The author also wants to thank Professor Mark Haskins for helpful discussions about special Lagrangian cones, and Professor Taras Panov, Professor Dan Freed, and Matheoverflow user jdc, for answering questions about the bordism ring.
-Another thank goes to thank Professor Song Sun and Professor Yang Li for raising the problem of perturbing away non-isolated singularities to the author.
-A special tribute goes to Professor Gary Lawlor and Professor Yongsheng Zhang, whose fundamental work on constructing calibrations lies central to the constructions in this paper.
-Last but not least, the author would like to thank Professor Frank Morgan for his interest in this work.
+The author acknowledges the support of the NSF through the grant FRG-1854147.
+The author is deeply grateful to his advisor, Professor Camillo De Lellis, for presenting this problem, directing attention to the reference \cite{GL}, recommending the use of Zhang's gluing constructions and proofreading this manuscript.
+His unwavering support has been invaluable.
+Sincere thanks go to Professor Hubert Bray, who has generously shared with the author invaluable advice about virtually every aspect of this world.
+The author would also like to thank Professor Frank Morgan and Professor Simon Brendle, for their constant encouragements and supports.
+Another thank you goes to Professor Yang Li and Professor Song Sun, who raised to the author the issue of perturbing away non-isolated singularities.
+Sincere tribute is paid to Professor Gary Lawlor and Professor Yongsheng Zhang, whose pioneering work on constructing calibrations is the core of this paper.
+The author would also like to thank the following colleagues for their interests in this work: Professor\textbf{s} Nicolau Aiex, Otis Chodosh, Tam\'{a}s Darvas, Herman Gluck, Or Hershkovits, Robert Kusner, Yi Lai, Davi Maximo, Peter McGrath, Andr\'{e} Neves, Antoine Song, Daniel Stern, Ao Sun, and Shing-Tung Yau.